Photo:

 Audiobooks

-Cancel that Audible account and start using your library to stock your audiobook collection — every road-tripping family’s best friend.
-You can of course reserve and check out CD audiobooks from your branch library, but better yet, start streaming.
-The Libby app — a delivery vehicle for OverDrive’s audiobooks — makes accessing OverDrive’s huge library of audiobooks super simple.
+Cancel that Audible account and start using your library to check out e-audiobooks — every road-tripping family’s best friend.
+The Libby app — a delivery vehicle for OverDrive’s e-books and e-audiobooks — makes accessing e-audiobooks super simple.

 Fewer (sometimes no) fees

-Thanks to a 2019 Library Levy, Seattle Public Library no longer charges late fees.
+Thanks to the 2019 Library Levy, The Seattle Public Library hasn’t charged late fines since January of 2020.
 But remember, you still have to return those books!
-If you lose or damage a book, you may be charged for a replacement and your account could be temporarily suspended if checked-out items are more than 14 days overdue.
+If you lose or damage a book, you may be charged for a replacement and your account could be temporarily suspended (just return the item and you’re back in good standing, though).
 Snohomish County’s Sno-Isle Libraries hasn’t fined patrons in more than 30 years.

 Dogs

 If you have a reluctant or anxious reader, one of the local “read to a dog” programs, often hosted at libraries, might be your kid’s best helper.
 Kids settle in next to a trained dog, open a book and begin reading to their gentle, nonverbal companion.
-Check your library’s calendar for upcoming events offered by programs such as Reading With Rover and Bow Wows and Books.
+Check your library’s calendar for upcoming events offered by programs such as Reading With Rover and Project Canine’s children’s literacy program.

 We all know library systems offer a ton of online media for families (and grown-ups), but take some time to really dig in.
 Warning, you may not emerge for a few days.
-Through services such as Hoopla, Kanopy (more on that below) and BookFlix, families can access literally hundreds of movies, TV shows, documentaries, newsreels, ebooks and much more.
-On Hoopla, for example, you can filter offerings by children and families categories, and also download full comics.
+Through services such as Hoopla, BookFlix and Kanopy (more on Kanopy below), families can access literally hundreds of movies, TV shows, documentaries, newsreels, e-books and much more.
+On Hoopla, for example, you can filter offerings by children and families categories, and download full graphic novels.

 Fresh book picks

-Want to help your kid push beyond, say, “Captain Underpants”?
-At Seattle Public Library, you can fill out a “Your Next 5 Books” form in five minutes and they’ll send you a personalized list back.
-(I did this recently for my graphic-novel-loving son, and got a personalized list back, most of which were new to us.)
+Public libraries offer so many ways to discover new-to-you books.
+At The Seattle Public Library, a rotating selection of staff-curated book lists will point you to your next read, or you can fill out a “Your Next 5 Books” form and they’ll send you a personalized list back.
 KCLS has a similar program called BookMatch, as well as many other tools for helping you identify your next read.
+If you’re an e-book fan, be sure to check out the Always Available titles for e-books that you can check out instantly.
 (Physical libraries are, of course, also a great source for booklists and librarian recommendations.)

 Homework help